Numeral system: History

 Early numeral systems varied across civilizations, with the Babylonians using a base-60 system, the Egyptians developing hieroglyphic numerals, and the Chinese employing rod numerals.
-The Mayans independently created a vigesimal (base-20) system that included a symbol for zero.
-Indian mathematicians, such as Brahmagupta in the 7th century, played a crucial role in formalizing arithmetic rules and the concept of zero, which was later refined by scholars like Al-Khwarizmi in the Islamic world.
+The Mayans independently created the vigesimal (base-20) Mayan numerals that included a symbol for zero.
+Indian mathematicians, such as Brahmagupta in the 7th century, played a crucial role in the history of zero, formalizing its concept and arithmetic rules; this was later refined by scholars like Al-Khwarizmi in the Islamic world.
 As these numeral systems evolved, the efficiency of positional notation and the inclusion of zero helped shape modern numerical representation, influencing global commerce, science, and technology.
 The first true written positional numeral system is considered to be the Hindu–Arabic numeral system.
 This system was established by the 7th century in India, but was not yet in its modern form because the use of the digit zero had not yet been widely accepted.
 Instead of a zero sometimes the digits were marked with dots to indicate their significance, or a space was used as a placeholder.
 The first widely acknowledged use of zero was in 876.
 The original numerals were very similar to the modern ones, even down to the glyphs used to represent digits.